 Since you have caught the culprit application, you have to remove it now.
 Go to Settings and then Apps and Notifications.
 Look for the app that you want to delete and tap Uninstall.

 If the Uninstall button is greyed out, it means that the app has taken the Admin rights.
 Such malware takes up the admin rights to exploit the phone’s resources.

 Removing the admin rights is not a difficult task.
 Go to Settings -> Security & location -> Device admin apps.
 Now tap on the checkbox and then tap on Deactivate this device admin app.
 Again go to the Apps & notifications to remove it.

-Finally, after following all the above steps, your browser removes the redirect malware programs in Windows 10 as well as your Android Phone.
+If you follow the steps correctly, you should be able to remove the redirect malware from Windows as well as your Android Phone.
 The steps above won’t crash your system, but to be safe better to take backup of the important files.

 Detect Hidden Malware on Android and Protect your Data